joaomvg/blog-data-science/_posts/2020-06-30-statistical_testing.md

 ---
+layout: post
 title: "Statistical Testing"
 date: 2020-06-30
-author: Joao Gomes
 category: Statistics
-cover:
-tags: data science
-summary: We explain in detail the Student's t-statistic and the $\chi^2$ statistic.
+excerpt: We explain in detail the Student's t-statistic and the $\chi^2$ statistic.
+katex: True
 ---

 1. [Student's t-test](#def1)